Ilingu/Ilingu/README.md

 > 👨‍💻 So I’m a fullstack Dev interested in JAMStack, Blockchain and more globally in __new technologies__ <s>(like jQuery)</s>

 🌱 I’m currently learning nothing but I'd love learn `Rust` and `Web3` 🤍😄
-> ❗ Though I always stay aware of new web/blockchain technologies
+> ❗ I always stay aware of new web / blockchain technologies though

 ### Later...
 I'm planning to become a blockchain developper ⛓, that's what I'm interested in 💛